 Once you’re happy, record the speech, edit, and save as small audio clips.

-- Download our template, or write some HTML to make buttons that play the audio files.
-If you’re using our template, put your audio files into the “sample audio” folder.
-Open the “index.html” file in a text editor and swap out the name of the source audio files in the HTML.
-If you need more rows, copy and paste the large “row” sections.
-(Don’t worry about breaking anything—you can always download a fresh copy of the files and try again.)
+- Make html buttons to play your audio files.
+If you download our Github template, put your audio files into the “sample audio” folder.
+Then open the “index.html” file in a text editor and swap out the name of the source audio files in the HTML.
+If you remix the Glitch project, drag your audio into the “assets” box.
+Each file will get a long asset URL, which you can see by clicking on the file.
+Then click on “index.html” and replace each data-url with the full URL of the audio you want to play.
+In either system, you can add more rows by copying and pasting the large “row” sections in “index.html.”
+(Don’t worry about breaking anything—you can always start from a fresh copy of the project and try again.)

 Happy experimenting!
 We’d love to hear your methods for audio-bot testing.
 Reach out to us with any questions, comments, ideas, or feedback at email@example.com.